yHammes/music_system/README.md

 Save and play your favorite songs with a nice dashboard interface.
 System made for MTA (Multi Theft Auto) servers

+## 🔹Features
+  * Integrated sound system, play your music directly on the panel or with the classic /setradio command
+  * Save and play your favorite songs
+  * Logs in the game and Discord
+  * Configurable system

 ## 🔹How to use?

 [Download latest version](https://github.com/yHammes/music_system/releases/latest)